rrsb25/MitreAttackNav_UC_Coverage/README.md

 # Requirements
 1. Download python file UC_Excel_MitreAttackNavigator.py
 2. Install Python 3
-3. Excel with your Use Cases and each UC has to include two columns: "Tactic", "TechniqueID" For example:
+3. Excel with your Use Cases and each UC has to include two columns: "Tactic", "TechniqueID".
+For example:

 |Use Case| Tactic        | TechniqueID |
 |---| ------------- |-------------|